SpktKpkt/sunvox_colorthemes/README.md

 ## Usage

-Just add the lines from the individual *"theme.txt"* files to your `sunvox_config.ini`.
+Just add the lines from the individual *"theme.txt"* file to your `sunvox_config.ini`.